Programmes Elmbridge wellbeing walks and cycle rides programmes - April to June 2022

 You can also have a look at some useful online resources to help with physical and mental well-being during COVID-19 and beyond.

-Elmbridge Borough Council have been organising small group walks and Nordic walks since 2003 – previously under the Walking for Health banner.
+Elmbridge Borough Council have been organising small group walks, Nordic walks and cycle rides since 2003.
 Both regulars and new people join us weekly to improve their physical and mental wellbeing.
-Group walks are a great form of physical activity, especially for beginners, and a good way of getting outdoors to meet other local people for a friendly chat.
-They also help you explore your local area and we are certain that we can introduce you to some footpaths you didn't know existed.
+Group walks and cycle rides are a great form of physical activity, especially for beginners, and a good way of getting outdoors to meet other local people for a friendly chat.
+They also help you explore your local area and we are certain that we can introduce you to some footpaths and cycle routes you didn't know existed.

 - Elmbridge Wellbeing Walks are an accredited scheme run in partnership with The Ramblers.